Summeli/summeli.com/_drafts/creating-wp-plugin-with-react.md

 ## Running it
 Now we can just add the plugin in wordpress admin console, and use the shorcode to add the app into a wordpress page.
 Enjoy!

+### Load the component with wordpress
+The react-app can be now loaded from wordpress with shorcode 'myapp-react'

 ## Rerences
 [https://www.green-box.co.uk/create-a-wordpress-plugin-that-uses-a-react-app/](https://www.green-box.co.uk/create-a-wordpress-plugin-that-uses-a-react-app/)
 ![]()